-The NAP Linkage to Care program assists people who have newly tested HIV positive at an Omaha testing site with deciding to connect with HIV medical care.
+The NAP Linkage to Care program assists people who have newly tested HIV positive.

 The program consists of up to 5 sessions, and 1 pre-session meeting, within 90 days, including:

 – Stigma, Privacy/Confidentiality, and Support

 – Medication, Side Effects and Adherence

 – Talking with Your Doctor and What to Expect

 If one enrolls into the program, staff work with participants in identifying locations and times that best suit their unique privacy and scheduling needs for each session.

 If the participant decides to engage with HIV medical care staff are able to join participants in their first two medical appointments, if scheduling permits, to help in the transition to care.